 While some important colonist leaders such as John Adams were thrilled to learn Boston Harbor was covered in tea leaves, others were not.

-George Washington claimed Bostonians “were mad,” and loathed the destruction of property.
 Benjamin Franklin insisted the British East India Company be reimbursed for the lost tea and even offered to pay for it himself.

+Though lead by Samuel Adams and his Sons of Liberty and organized by John Hancock, the names of many of those involved in the Boston Tea Party remain unknown.
 Thanks to their Native American costumes, only one of the tea party culprits, Francis Akeley, was arrested and imprisoned.

 But despite the lack of violence, the Boston Tea Party didn’t go unanswered by King George III and British Parliament.